commandmaster/CS30-Major-Project/proposal.md

 # Major Project Proposal

 ## Description
 With my major project, I intend to advance my understanding of game development regarding OOP, engine behaviour, modules, physics and much more.
 I'm going to use HTML 5 Canvas to create my project with the intent of making an easy-to-play multiplayer 2D shooter.
 I want snappy controls (high acceleration and deceleration) and precise air controls.
 It won't be top-down but rather a platformer.
 I want to add a twist to set apart my game from something basic.
-I'm taking inspiration from the VALVE portal series in having a main movement mechanic being portals.
-Once placed, these portals will allow players to shoot and travel through them.
 I'm intending to implement a round system with a basic economy.
+I want a few different characters with some special abilities that they can use.

 ## Needs To Have List
 - **Physics** (Maybe custom or maybe adapted Matter.js)
   - Physics Bodies
 - **Rendering**
+  - Rendering API with camera scaling
+  - Animations for different player states (state machine)
 - **Networking**
   - Synced Physics Bodies
-  - Synced Particles
   - Synced Portals and object animations
+- **Abilities**
+  - Have a couple abilities your character can use
-- **Portals**
+- **Characters**
+  - Create 2 selectable characters with their own abilites
-- **Different Weapons**
+- **Weapons**
+  - Have a small selection of wepons anyone can choose with a basic window
 - **Menu's**
 - **Scalability** (able to be played on multiple different resolutions)
+- **Scripting System**
+  - Use a scricptable entity based archeture
+- **Code Neatness**
--
+  - Comments
+  - Use of public and private methods/properties to help keep maintainability

 ## Nice To Have List
 - **Networking**
   - Compression on network packets to reduce bandwidth
+  - Synced Particles
+  - Client Side prediction as well as authoritative server movement (with recconciliation)
 - **Tutorial**
+  - Teaches you how to play the game
+- **Characters**
+  - Create more available selectable characters with their own abilites
+- **Different Weapons**
+  - Have an economy with the ability to purchase different/better weapons to gain an advantage
+- **Rendering**
+  - Add bloom and other post proccessing effets
+  - Maybe implement a 2D material system using webGL shader (only if everything else is completed)